Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 The success of statins in lowering lipids or preventing cardiovascular events depends on the patient's medication adherence.
-Some of the barriers to successful statin therapy include experiencing adverse effects, lack of understanding of the importance of statin therapy, and cost; these factors may prevent patients from taking these medications as prescribed.
-It is also crucial for the interprofessional team to emphasize the importance of lifestyle modification in the treatment of their hyperlipidemia.
+Some barriers to successful statin therapy include experiencing adverse effects, lack of understanding of the importance of statin therapy, and cost; these factors may prevent patients from taking these medications as prescribed.
+It is also crucial for the interprofessional team to emphasize the importance of lifestyle modification in treating hyperlipidemia.
 This includes eating a proper, healthy diet, adding exercise or activity several times a week, and losing weight if necessary.
 A dietician or nutritionist may be a valuable addition to the healthcare team to help guide patients through the necessary dietary changes.

-All members of the interprofessional health care team can help identify barriers to adherence.
-Additional education and counseling around patient concerns and medication benefits may help improve adherence.
+All interprofessional healthcare team members can help identify barriers to adherence.
+Additional education and counseling around patient concerns and medication benefits may help improve compliance.
 [Level 3] Healthcare team members need to communicate across disciplinary lines to optimize therapy.
 Clinicians (MDs, DOs, NPs, PAs) will make the initial assessment and prescribe statin therapy.
-Nursing can counsel the patients on how to take their medication, and check for adherence to treatment and adverse effects on subsequent visits and report back to the prescriber.
-Pharmacists can counsel the patients on optimal dosing (e.g., take the drug at bedtime) and check for drug-drug interactions, reporting back to the prescriber or nurse.
-Pharmacists can also inquire about the most common adverse effects since they often will see the patient more frequently and let nursing know so it can be relayed to the prescriber as well.
-These are but a few examples of how interprofessional team interaction can optimize atorvastatin therapy.
+Nurses can counsel the patients on how to take their medication, check for adherence to treatment and adverse effects on subsequent visits, and report back to the prescriber.
+Pharmacists can counsel the patients on optimal dosing (eg, take the drug at bedtime) and check for drug-drug interactions, reporting to the prescriber or nurse.
+Pharmacists can also inquire about the most common adverse effects since they will see the patient more frequently and let nursing know so it can be relayed to the prescriber as well; open communication between all interprofessional team members combined with accurate record keeping is crucial to optimal care and improved patient outcomes.
+These are a few examples of how interprofessional team interaction can optimize atorvastatin therapy.
 [Level 5]